-Database administrators use software to store and organize data, such as financial information and customer shipping records.
-They make sure that data are available to users and are secure from unauthorized access.
+A database administrator is someone who uses software to store and organize data, such as financial information and customer shipping records.
+They make sure that data is available to users and is secure from unauthorized access.
 Database administrators work in many different types of industries, including computer systems design and related services firms, insurance companies, banks, and hospitals.

 What does a Database Administrator do?

-- Identify user needs to create and administer databases
+- Identifying user needs to create and administer databases

-- Ensure that the database operates efficiently and without error
+- Ensuring that the database operates efficiently and without error

-- Make and test modifications to the database structure when needed -Maintain the database and update permissions
+- Making and testing modifications to the database structure when needed

 Application DBAs support a database that has been designed for a specific application or a set of applications, such as customer service software.
 Using complex programming languages, they may write or debug programs and must be able to manage the aspects of the applications that work with the database.
 They also do all the tasks of a general DBA, but only for their particular application.